formaldemography/working_group/index.md

 ## Next meeting

-Our next meeting will be in January 2023.
-Stay tuned for details!
+Our next meeting will be on **Thursday, 26 January at 10 ET**, with [Matt Hauer](https://mathewhauer.com/) giving a presentation on 'Climate Migration, Demographic Amplification, and multiregional population projections'.

 ## Previous meeting's materials